 Professor Dalton’s research focuses on work-life balance and turnover in the accounting profession.
 For his work on work-life balance issues, Professor Dalton won both the 2014 and 2015 KPMG Best Paper Award for the Gender and Work-Life Balance Section of the American Accounting Association.
 Professor Dalton also won the College of Business and Behavioral Science 2014 Emerging Scholar Research Award.

 Buchheit, S., D. Dalton, N. Harp, and C. Hollingsworth.
-2015.
+2016.
 A Contemporary Analysis of Accounting Professionals' Work-Life Balance.
-Forthcoming at Accounting Horizons.
+Accounting Horizons.

 Dalton, D., S. Buchheit, and J. J. McMillan.
 2014.
 Audit and Tax Career Paths in Public Accounting: An Analysis of Student and Professional Perceptions.
 Accounting Horizons.